Kitchen Theatre Company

-Kitchen Theatre Company (KTC) is a non-profit professional theater company in Ithaca, New York that focuses on making “bold, intimate, and engaging" theater.
+Kitchen Theatre Company (KTC) is an American non-profit professional theater company in Ithaca, New York that focuses on making “bold, intimate, and engaging" theater.
 The Kitchen was founded in 1991 and is now in its 27th season.
 KTC is a member of the Theatre Communications Group and operates under a Small Professional Theater contract with the Actors’ Equity Association.

 History

 Kitchen Theatre Company was created in 1991.

 KTC resided at the Clinton House from 1995 to 2009.
 In 2010, Kitchen Theatre Company (KTC) moved to 417 W. Martin Luther King, Jr. Street, making history by becoming the first theater company in Ithaca to own its own location.
 They raised $1.2M to construct a LEED-certified green building that includes a 99-seat thrust stage space, dressing rooms, green room, scene shop, inner lobby, outer lobby/art gallery, hospitality bar, box office, and a glass entranceway called "the beacon".

 Artistic Director Emerita Rachel Lampert led the company from 1997 to 2017.

 Lampert retired at the end of the 2016-2017 season, and M. Bevin O’Gara took the helm as the company’s new Producing Artistic Director.
 O’Gara came to the Kitchen from Boston, where she was Associate Producer at the Huntington Theatre and directed productions throughout the Boston area.